USEFUL INFORMATION IN THE EMPLOYMENT PROCESS

 - Bronze Medal for Long Service – after 10 years of work.

-- At the request of the Rector of the University of Warsaw, the Medal of the National Education Commission may be awarded for special merits for education and for teaching and educational activities.
+- At the request of the Rector of the University of Warsaw, the Medal of the Commission of National Education may be awarded for special merits for education and for teaching and educational activities.
 This medal is awarded by the Ministry of National Education.

-Applications for the awarding of orders, state decorations, medals by the Dean/Head of another basic organisational unit are submitted to the Human Resources Office.
-After they have been positively reviewed by the Rector’s Commission for State and Departmental Decorations, they are forwarded to the Ministry of Science and Higher Education or the Ministry of National Education.
+Applications for the awarding of orders, state decorations, and medals by the Dean/head of another basic organisational unit are submitted to the Human Resources Office.
+After they have been positively reviewed by the Rector’s Commission for State and Ministry Decorations, they are forwarded to the Ministry of Science and Higher Education or the Ministry of National Education.

 Awards